Broccolini and Fontina Tart Recipe

 - While pastry pre-bakes, make Fontina Custard.
 In a small bowl, whisk eggs and egg yolk.
 Stir in cheese, milk, shallot, and nutmeg.

 - Cut broccolini spears in half lengthwise, if stems are large.
 Spread custard in center of pre-baked puff pastry, leaving a 1-inch border on all sides.
 Arrange broccolini in a single layer on custard.
 Drizzle with olive oil and sprinkle with salt and pepper, to taste.

 - Bake 10 to 12 minutes or until custard is set and bottom of tart is browned.
 Remove from oven and sprinkle with lemon zest.

 - Cut into small squares or rectangles and serve warm.

 - Cook's Tip:

 - You can vary the toppings of this tart.
 Instead of broccolini, top with sautéed mushrooms, asparagus, or caramelized onions.
-Or, try Mamma Lil’s Peppers or sun-dried tomatoes and olives from the Metropolitan Market Olive Bar, well-drained, along with Metropolitan Market Goat Cheese instead of fontina cheese.
+Or, try peppers, sun-dried tomatoes, and olives, well-drained, along with goat cheese instead of fontina.